GunjanMorya/First-day/README.md

 # First-day
-This is y first repository
+This is my first repository
+Author-Gunjan Morya